ML-SystemDesign/MLSystemDesign/Design_Doc_Examples/RAG_Q&A_for collaborative_work_platform.md

 - Fast
     - First token within 1 minute.
 - Trustfull
-    - No hallucinations or 'extended' answers.
+    - Limited hallucinations or 'extended' answers.
+At least 95% of the answers should not contain fact missmatching.
     - Do not proofread the entire document if there are doubts.
 - Interactive
     - Ability to provide more details/follow-up questions if the answer is insufficient.
     - Automatically be requested for more details if could not generate insufficient answer.
 - Direct
     - Indicate when an answer cannot be provided due to lack of context.
-    - Avoid hallucinating complete answers.

 Client need to get answers about:
 - A single document in its latest version.